1. Appropriate footwear.

 5. Rain gear and extra clothing.

 Because the weatherman is not always right.
 Can’t stress this one enough.
 Dressing in base layers allows you to adjust to changing weather and activity levels.
 Two rules: avoid cotton (it keeps moisture close to your skin) and always carry a hat.
 For rain gear, a light waterproof jacket that is easily packed is a great option, water repellent pants and shoes will really come in handy (nothing worse than being cold and wet all day).
+Prana Stretch Zion pants are a great option with 4-way stretch fabric with a DWR finish that will keep you dry in a light rain shower.

 6. Safety items: fire, light, and a whistle.